elisemercury/NewsCollector/README.md

   <img src="misc/collected_news.png" width="350" title="Example Output: Rendered Newsletter from Python News Collector">
 </p>

-> :newspaper: Read more about how the algorithm of NewsCollector works in [my Medium article](TBD).
+> :closed_book: Read more about how the algorithm of NewsCollector works in [my Medium article](TBD).

 ## Basic Usage